 Genetics of Microbiology Course

-Focusing on the genetic structure of various microbes, lessons cover genes and inherited traits, experimental genetics and genetic engineering.
-This class includes in-depth coursework on DNA (deoxyribonucleic acid), RNA (ribonucleic acid) and chromosomes.
+Focusing on the genetic structure of various microbes, lessons cover gene function and expression, cloning, and genetic engineering.
+This class also includes in-depth coursework on DNA (deoxyribonucleic acid) replication, repair, mutation, and mapping.
 Students take labs that accompany their lectures either concurrently or separately.

 General Virology Course